-For the year ended 31 December 2022, the Company had cost of data center space service of Baht 26.11 million in which resulting to gross profit margin of data center business was at 29.89% increased from prior year.
+For the year ended 31st December 2023, the Company had cost of data center space service of Baht 62.24 million in which resulting to gross profit margin of data center business was at 32.91% which the same as the prior year.
 Major costs of data center space service are such as depreciation expenses, utilities expenses, employee benefit expenses, and repair & maintenance expenses.
-The ratio of electricity cost to the cost of data center space in 2022 is 43.62% (2021: 33.49%).